Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 An out-of-sample analysis, also called back testing or historical simulation, can be performed for any of the implemented portfolio strategies.
 The following information can be extracted:
-1. Portfolio realized rate of returns.
+1. Portfolio realized rate of return.
 It is available monthly, annually and by rolling period.
 From these reports one can easily gauge the magnitude and seasonality of returns.
 2. The realized drawdown events.
 It is a very important information that can